 Sorrento Coast, Pompeii & Capri

 Discover one of Italy’s most spectacular coasts with our Sorrento holidays.
 With its convenient location off the bay of Naples and within driving distance to Amalfi and Pompeii, Sorrento is the ideal destination for over 50s looking to experience a holiday in Italy.

-All of our holidays to Sorrento include return flights, half-board accommodation, transfers and our specially selected excursions with expert, local guides – so you can spend your time relaxing instead of planning.
+All of our Sorrento holidays 2023 include return flights, half-board accommodation, transfers and our specially selected excursions with expert, local guides – so you can spend your time relaxing instead of planning.
+Browse our Sorrento holidays from Ireland today.

 Rated Excellent 4.7 out of 5.
 Based on over 3,300 reviews on